-We will keep your personal data – collected for the purposes under paragraphs 1, 2, 3, 4, 5 and 6 – as long as we need so as to provide you with the services offered by our organisation and for up to 10 (ten) years.
-Your data will be deleted once we no longer need them,
+We will keep your personal data – collected pursuant to paragraphs 1, 2, 3, 4, 5 and 6 – as long as we need so as to provide you with the services offered by our organisation and for up to 10 (ten) years.
+Your data will be deleted once we no longer need them.

-Personal data collected for managing and financial purposes will be stored, taking into account relevant legal regulations, for up to 10 years.
+Personal data collected for management and financial purposes will be stored for up to 10 years, considering relevant legal regulations.

-We will keep your personal data – collected for the purpose under paragraph 7 – for up to 10 years.
+We will keep your personal data – collected pursuant to paragraph 7 – for up to 10 years.